LilConsul/tinycompiled/README.md

 Each translation preserves the logical structure of the program, making it easy to follow and understand how high-level logic is implemented in assembly.

 ### 📊 Side-by-Side Visualization
-Using the **Textualize/Textual** Python library, TinyCompiled displays TinyASM code alongside its NASM translation in a diff-style table.
+Using the **Textualize/Textual** Python library, TinyCompiled displays TinyCompiled code alongside its NASM translation in a diff-style table.
 This visualization allows users to clearly see the mapping between abstract instructions and real machine operations, highlighting the effect of each line in an interactive terminal interface.

 ### 💻 CLI Interface
 The command-line interface provides simple commands for: